Great Smoky Mountains Fall Foliage

 ● Northeastern Mountain Regions – First of October to mid-October

-● Color Across Middle and Western Tennessee – Peaks from East to West Mid October to Late November
+● Color Across Middle and Western Tennessee – Peaks from East to West Mid Mid-October to Late November

 The typical best times to plan a trip to view the Great Smoky Mountains and North Carolina Mountains peak fall foliage would be: